Table of Contents

 Biodiesel Glycerol Separation

-Post reaction, it is essential to separate the two immiscible liquid phases (biodiesel and glycerol) to get pure biodiesel.
+Post reaction is essential to separate the two immiscible liquid phases (biodiesel and glycerol) to get pure biodiesel.
 It is critical to remove all traces of glycerol and any sediment to reduce the load on the next process step.

 Industrial centrifuges are a proven way to separate the two liquids at this stage.
 Alfa Laval industrial centrifuges (disc-stack type) generate a high centrifugal force on the fluid.
 This force separates the glycerol from the biodiesel to produce ASTM grade biodiesel.
 Especially in cases where virgin vegetable oils are the feedstock.